CSALabsAutomation/azure-cosmosdb-lab/steps/05_build-a-simple-net-console-app/documentation.md

 5. Save all of your open tabs in Visual Studio Code

-6. At this point, your Program.cs file should look like this:
+6. At end of this point, your Program.cs file should look like this:

 ```csharp
 using System;